DSXiangLi/DecryptPrompt/README.md

     - Can Large Language Models Beat Wall Street?
 Unveiling the Potential of AI in stock Selection
     - ENHANCING ANOMALY DETECTION IN FINANCIAL MARKETS WITH AN LLM-BASED MULTI-AGENT FRAMEWORK
     - TRADINGGPT: MULTI-AGENT SYSTEM WITH LAYERED MEMORY AND DISTINCT CHARACTERS FOR ENHANCED FINANCIAL TRADING PERFORMANCE
+    - FinRobot: An Open-Source AI Agent Platform for Financial Applications using Large Language Models
   - 生物医疗
     - GeneGPT: Augmenting Large Language Models with Domain Tools for Improved Access to Biomedical Information
     - ChemCrow Augmenting large language models with chemistry tools